logoorange

 Designers will not spare any effort; they will use their turbo-charged Macs to prove that in today's over-saturated market, they have carte-blanche to attract the attention of consumers.

-For years, monster-like geometrical logos have been used by aggressive and self-centered companies to shout, instead of politely introduce, their industry presence.
-These abominable images made their appearance a few years ago and the perception at that time was they were nothing but child's play and hence not to be taken seriously.
+These abominable images made their appearance a few years ago and the perception at that time was they were nothing but child’s play and hence not to be taken seriously.
 But observant designers and brand developers began to recognize their worth and started using them.

 There's a certain irony about using a full color spectrum for these creations.
 The 1980s geometrical logos have come back in full force to contradict minimalism, under-design, and common sense simplicity.
 There's also irony in the fact that it's not the emergence of a 2008 high-tech 3D geometrical design observed last year; rather it's the geometry of that ever-popular Rubik cube!